Jean Van Leeuwen

-Jean Van Leeuwen (born December 26, 1937) is the author of over forty children's books, including the Oliver Pig series, and Bound for Oregon.
-She studied journalism at Syracuse University and currently lives in Chappaqua, New York.
+Jean Van Leeuwen (December 26, 1937 – March 3, 2025) was an American children's book author, of over forty children's books, including the Oliver Pig series, and Bound for Oregon.

+Background

+Van Leeuwen was born in Glen Ridge, New Jersey, on December 26, 1937, and raised in Rutherford, New Jersey.
+She studied journalism at Syracuse University, and worked for TV Guide and as a book editor for several years.

+Van Leeuwen and her husband, Bruce Gavril, had two children.
+She died from cancer at her home in Chappaqua, New York, on March 3, 2025, at the age of 87.

+Career

 The Great Mouse Gang Series

-From 1969 to the present, Jean has written five children's novels about a gang of three mice in New York City, led by the daredevil Marvin, who prefers to be called "Merciless Marvin the Magnificent".
+Van Leeuwen wrote five children's novels about a gang of three mice in New York City, led by the daredevil Marvin, who prefers to be called "Merciless Marvin the Magnificent".
 His two cohorts in adventure are the scholarly Raymond ("the Rat") and the sensitive, explosive-loving Fats ("the Fuse", although his birth name is revealed to be Dudley in the most recent story).
 Originally, the trio lived in the Bijou Theater, but Marvin led them in a semi-successful robbery of a cheese shop down the street, and they temporarily moved in there.
 At the start of the second story, they move into a dollhouse in the toy section of Macy's Department Store, and all subsequent adventures have either taken place or begun there.
 All titles of the gang's stories have been titled "The Great something-or-other", and take place in Manhattan(except for the fourth, which begins when the gang is accidentally sent to Vermont in a care package).
-In 1986, the first book was adapted into a Czechoslovakian animated film.